dunnolab/vla-arena-oss/README.md

 # Tools for RU-VLA

 ## Avalilable Datasets

 ### Combined Le-Robot Datasets

+We present a consolidated community dataset for Le-Robot embodiment that integrates 598 open-source community datasets into a single unified corpus.
+The dataset comprises 22,709 episodes and approximately 9.4 million frames spanning 563 distinct tasks.
+Two versions of the dataset are available: one with task annotations in [English](https://huggingface.co/datasets/dunnolab/so-combined-eng) and another with task annotations translated into [Russian](https://huggingface.co/datasets/dunnolab/so-combined-ru).

 ### Libero-RU Dataset

+We also open-source a translated to Russian language [version](https://huggingface.co/datasets/dunnolab/libero-ru) of Physical Intelligence Libero [dataset](https://huggingface.co/datasets/physical-intelligence/libero).

 ## Setup Training On Le-Robot Datasets
 ### Clone this repository